a2o/snoopy/README.md

 - input provider names should be lower case, with underscores for word separation
 - data about currently executing process is available in src/inputdatastorage.* files.
 Consult existing providers on how to use it (filename for example)
 - each input provider must be self-sufficient.
-Do not rely on other parts of snoopy
+Do not rely on other parts of Snoopy
 - each input provider must be tidy (free all mallocs, close all file descriptors)
 - the first argument passed to each provider is a char array to return message into
 - input provider message must not be longer than SNOOPY_INPUT_MESSAGE_MAX_SIZE